Tilton School: Opponents

 Tilton School competes in the Lakes Region League, which consists of seven boarding schools in New England that compete athletically and academically.
-Tilton is also a member of the New England Preparatory School Athletic Council (NEPSAC), as well as the Evergreen League for football.
+Tilton is also a member of the New England Preparatory School Athletic Council (NEPSAC).

 In 2008 Tilton and New Hampton School resumed a long-standing rivalry known as the Powder Keg.
 The competition between the two schools dates back to 1895 and is among the oldest rivalries in prep school athletics.
-Tilton has now lost the Powder Keg for eight straight years, with the Rams last win coming in 2011.
+The Rams last win came in 2011.

 Other traditional athletic opponents include Phillips Exeter Academy, St. Paul's School, St. Mark's School, Kents Hill School, Cushing Academy, and other prep and boarding schools from across the northeast.

 Championships

 Since 2010, the girls' varsity basketball team has won four Class B NEPSAC championships, most recently in 2016 and 2017.
 The girls' varsity basketball team has also won the Lakes Region League Championship every year since 2010.
 In 2009, the boys' varsity basketball team won the National Prep Championship, and more recently, NEPSAC championships in 2015 and 2018.
 In 2008 and 2014, the boys' varsity soccer team won NEPSAC championships, and in 2007, the varsity football team went undefeated (9-0) and won a NEPSAC championship.
 The boys' varsity baseball team won back-to-back Lakes Region championships in 2014 and 2015.
 Girls' varsity softball most recently won the Lakes Region Championship in 2014.